MY STORY – Q&A

 1) Listen to the rough mix and references, and analyze how things are put together… the producer and artist have probably spent weeks or more shaping the sound already, it would be foolish of me to just haphazardly strip everything down and think I can make it better in 1 day.
 I’ll take a few notes about what needs to change, what needs to be featured, etc.

 2) Gain staging, fixing some broad balance issues or tonal issues that I hear along the way.
 I’ll then play around with 2Buss options and get the needles/meters moving at the right level.
+This is at the most energetic part of the song.

 3) Once I’m happy with the broad feel and vibe of the song and 2buss, I’ll start being surgical: fixing glaring problems, eliminating distractions, and broadly shaping things.
 Honestly, less is more.
 Level, automation, and panning will take you farther than having a channel strip on EVERY TRACK.
 What’s important?
 What’s needed?
 What already sits nicely?
+I then harness each section of the song, getting a stable mix for each section.
+Then, each how does each section relate to the before / next section?
+I’ll work on automating those transitions.

 5) Then, I will fine-tune with automation to let things speak, take out misc frequencies, or do last-minute editing to clean up tracks.
 I’ll also do some fine-tuning to the 2buss again.
 During the mixing process, I go back and forth between Macro and Micro moves.
+I analyze the song over and over until each distraction is addressed, each moment emphasized, the flow of the song is solid, and the feel of it is right on target.

 A: Whatever is best for the situation.
 But knowing how to use the tools you have is better than chasing mythical mojo from [insert piece of gear].
 The studio has fluccuated over the years between operating in the box to housing a rack full of gear.
 For tracking, getting the right song up front is ideal, which means having the gear to shape that sound on the front end is solid!